KnowOneActual/python-image-processor/README.md

   * **Graphical User Interface (GUI):** Develop a simple GUI using a library like Tkinter or PyQt to make the tool accessible to non-technical users.
   * **Add More Features:**
       * Implement image cropping functionality.
-      * Add an option to add watermarks to images.
       * Introduce image compression options to target a specific file size.
   * **Enhanced Error Handling:** Improve validation to provide more specific feedback (e.g., checking if the input directory contains valid image files).